 This may sound like a #smallwin, but for daily contact users, limiting your eye’s exposure to outside bacteria (as well as eliminating unnecessary waste!) definitely adds up over the months.
 The brand’s free shipping and generous return policy are also much appreciated.

 The only thing I don’t like is that I wasn’t able to find as much information about Scout lenses online — perhaps because they just launched and are brand new?
 I couldn’t find if the lenses have UV protection, for instance, and had to verify with someone internally that they’ve received FDA approval.

 That said, Warby Parker is a reputable brand, so if you’re skeptical of unproven startup offerings in general, Scout might be the best way to dip your toe into D2C lenses without feeling reckless.
 Click below to get started with their $5 trial today:

-I like that Waldo offers the flexibility of a few different packages and, like the others, can help you save big.
+I love how Waldo helps you save by offering the flexibility to pause or cancel your contacts order at any time, rather than locking you in to any commitment whatsoever.
 It has a solid return policy, strong UV protection, and hands-down the best water content, in case your eyes get particularly dry and you’re looking for a moister alternative.

-Click above to try their trial for $2.95, and check out this unboxing video we published previously when comparing Waldo vs Hubble head to head:
+Click above to try their 10-Day Trial for $2.95, and check out this unboxing video we published previously when comparing Waldo vs Hubble head to head:

 If you have any feedback on your own experience wearing three leading D2C contact lenses — Hubble, Scout, or Waldo — we’d love to hear from you!
 Comment below or shoot us an email.